-On the other hand, medical providers still need to take a severe approach to individuals who are trying CAM therapies.
+On the other hand, medical providers still need to take a severe approach to try CAM therapies.
 Some of the most critical points to remember include:

 - Taking a History: Many patients will not reveal that they are using CAM therapy unless asked directly.
 Therefore, take the time to gather information on the use of these therapies during the visit.
 Overlooking a CAM therapy when prescribing a medication could lead to a dangerous interaction.

 - Non-Judgmental: Patients who are trying CAM therapy should feel safe to reveal this to their doctor.
-Medical providers should not be judgmental towards individuals for seeking an alternative that might provide an improvement in their quality of life.
-Doctors need to assist individuals in making a safe decision regarding CAM therapy.
+Medical providers should not be judgmental towards individuals for seeking an alternative that might improve their quality of life.
+Doctors need to assist individuals in making safe decisions regarding CAM therapy.